gbaeke/aks-deep-dive/kustomize/05-helm-chart/README.md

 - a deployment for go-template with the namespace added
 - a Pod used as a Helm test for the deployment

 **Note:** this Helm chart includes a test that checks that the deployment is running.
 Helm takes steps to ensure that the test is not run on a deployment that is not running.
 Kustomize, however, does not do this so it is likely that the test will fail.
 A Helm chart typically includes a field to turn off the test, which is preferrable with Kustomize.
 This Helm chart however, does not have this field.
-To remove the test pod entirely, a strategic merge patch is used:
+To remove the test pod entirely, a strategic merge patch is used with a `delete` directive:

 ```yaml
 patches: